kazeembello5088/5088-Repository-/README.md

 Skip to content
 Open sidebar

-ChatGPT
-You said:
-Build a crypto currency advisor  chat box with the theme' my first AI financial sidekick' ChatGPT said:
 Here’s a basic concept and code for building a cryptocurrency advisor chatbot with the theme “My First AI Financial Sidekick”.
 I’ll provide a simple web-based chatbot using React, Tailwind CSS, and a bit of styled personality to feel like a helpful AI sidekick.

 🔧 Features